Skip to main content

 2.0%

-The rate banks receive when they deposit money at the ECB.
-This is the floor for interest rates.
+What banks earn when they park money at the ECB.
+It sets the floor for market rates.

 Main Refinancing Rate